Nighttime Stereo Depth Estimation using Joint Translation-Stereo Learning: Light Effects and Uninformative Regions: Introduction

-In this paper, our goal is to address the problem of depth from stereo for nighttime images.
+In this paper, our goal is to address the problem of depth from stereo for night images.
 Our idea is to employ a network that performs image translation from day-to-night (and night-to-day), and stereo matching simultaneously, with the two processes working to benefit each other.
-We train our translation network to transform original nighttime image pairs to rendered daytime image pairs, and also to transform original daytime image pairs to rendered nighttime image pairs.
-Simultaneously, we train our stereo network to compute the disparity map of the rendered nighttime image pair, guided by the disparity map computed from the original daytime image pair.
-Our method uses no direct supervision and thus does not require ground-truths of the nighttime input images.
+We train our translation network to transform an original night image pair to a rendered day image pair, and also to transform an original day image pair to a rendered night image pair.
+Simultaneously, we train our stereo network to compute the disparity map of the rendered night image pair, guided by the disparity map computed from the original day image pair.
+Our method uses no direct supervision and thus does not require the depth ground-truths of the input night images, or paired day/night images.

-Unlike the existing translation networks, e.g. CycleGAN \cite{zhu2017unpaired}, our translation network utilizes a stereo-consistency constraint, and translates stereo pairs together instead of individual images.
-Fig.~\ref{figure_motiv_stecons} illustrates the reason of proposing the constraint.
-From the figure, we can see that since the translation network CycleGAN translates images individually, it generates the stereo pair inconsistently i.e. the image structures are inconsistent across the stereo pair (Fig.~\ref{figure_motiv_stecons_2}), which negatively affects the disparity computation (Fig.~\ref{figure_motiv_stecons_4}).
-In contrast, our translation network, which is trained with the stereo-consistency constraint and translates the stereo pair together, can reduce these inconsistencies (Fig.~\ref{figure_motiv_stecons_3}) and generates a more robust result (Fig.~\ref{figure_motiv_stecons_5}).
-Fig.~\ref{figure_into} shows that our method outperforms the state-of-the-art methods in general stereo vision \cite{chang2018pyramid} and in nighttime stereo vision \cite{sharma2018into}.
+Unlike existing image translation networks (e.g., \cite{zhu2017unpaired,liu2017unsupervised,hoffman2017cycada}), our translation network utilizes a stereo-consistency constraint and translates the stereo pair together, which reduces the inconsistencies in the translated pair and helps to generate a more robust depth result.
+Moreover, our method is designed to deal with the fake depth problem.
+Due to unsupervised/unpaired translation, objects in one domain for which the network cannot find the corresponding objects in the other domain, can be transformed into fake image structures.
+Night mages contain light effects such as glow/glare that are not present in day images, hence, the network will not be able to find their counterpart objects in day images, rendering fake structures.
+This also happens for uninformative regions such as regions under dark noise (or low-light regions) and saturated regions.
+The reason is simply because there is no information in these regions for the network to transform them properly.